-There is no required textbook but there is a required subscription to EHRGo a simulated online electronic health record system.
+There is no required textbook but there is a required subscription to (NeehrPerfect EHR GO), a simulated online electronic health record system.
 The EHR GO subscription information is located in the Course Modules- Introduction to the Course link.
-Click on The EHR GO REGISTRATION LINK.
 There is also a Student Guide to help you navigator the purchase process and software usage.
 Note that you can purchase the subscription through either the WKU Store or through the EHR GO website.
-For the cost at the WKU Store is \$83 for a 16 week subscription, but only \$70 on the EHR GO website for the semester subscription.
+For fall 2019 the cost at the WKU Store is \$83 for a 16 week subscription, but only \$65 on the EHR GO website for the 16 week subscription.
+There is also an option on the EHR GO website for a 12 week subscription for \$45.00.
+Please note, though, if you choose the 12 week subscription you are responsible for completing the class four weeks early.
+Some students are successful in doing this but others end up having to buy another 12 week subscription, which costs more in the long run.
+The chose is yours.
+WHILE YOU CAN PURCHASE A SUBSCRIPTION NOW, DO NOT ACTIVATE UNTIL A DAY OR TWO BEFORE SCHOOL STARTS BECAUSE WHEN ACTIVATED THE SUBSCRIPTION CLOCK STARTS TICKING.